cosmos72/stmx/README.md

   classes or, even better, a macro that can be defined to use either `slot-value` or slot accessors.

-- `ATOMIC` is the main macro: it wraps Lisp forms into an atomic transaction then executes them.
+- `ATOMIC` is the main macro: it wraps Lisp forms into an atomic memory transaction then executes them.
 For example, defining

         (defun show-foo (obj)
           (declare (type foo obj))